 From ‘In the World’ to ‘In Christ’

 When I respond to God in faith, he does something pretty dramatic.
 My location changes from ‘in the world’ to ‘in Christ’.
 I am baptized (immersed) into Christ, and my reality becomes tightly connected with his.
-We are clothed with Christ when we are immersed into him.
+We are clothed with Christ when we are immersed in him.
 Salvation is not just a matter of pledging allegiance to God.
-It is taking on the identify of Christ.
-Not to say that we become Christ.
+It is taking on the identity of Jesus.
+Not to say that we become Jesus.
 But we are wrapped up in him, and he is our all.

 A significant consequence of this is how it changes my relationship with other people.
 It is not just me that has been immersed into Christ.
 But many others have as well.
 Together, we are all one in Christ.
 And the differences that have previously divided us should do so no longer.
-In Christ there is no male or female; no white, black or brown; no American; Mexican, or any other nationality; no Republican, Democrat, or Independent; or anything else that divides us in the world.
-We are all one in him, and should live that way.
+In Jesus there is no male or female; no white, black or brown; no American, Mexican, or any other nationality; Republican, Democrat, or Independent; or anything else that divides us in the world.
+We are all one in him and should live that way.

 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another.”John 13:34-35 NIV

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.